NiccoBiondi/InverseReinforcementLearningApp/Widget/README.md

 # Application Wdget

 In this folder there are all the widget used to build he application view and functionality.
+There are described the most usefull widget.

 ## Setup window